快速導覽

 Attractions in Central that are suitable for visiting at noon

-There are also different types of restaurants and specialty shops along the way.
-Some of them also provide takeaway snacks, such asBakehouseThis bakery, for example, is a specialty shop that makes high-end bread.
-Their egg tarts and croissants are very popular.
+On the way down the mountain, you will encounter different types of restaurants and specialty shops, some of which offer takeaway snacks.
+For example, take Bakehouse, a bakery that specializes in popular high-end bread.
+You often have to queue up to buy their egg tarts and croissants.
 Of course, you can choose to buy Hong Kong-style egg tarts at Tai Cheong Cake Shop.
-The taste is a little different from Bakehouse.
+You will find that there is a little difference between the egg tarts at Tai Cheong Cake Shop and the egg tarts at Bakehouse.
 If you like, you can buy both at the same time to compare.

 Business information of Bakehouse in Central: